-At the request of the Principal of the school, the Permanent Secretary may approve the provision for additional teaching staff under the terms of the Salaries Grant to cover staffing needs in respect of approved additional periods class for split classes for subjects involving practical/equipment-basedNote instruction specialist teaching and requirements in special schools.
+At the request of the Principal of the school, the Permanent Secretary may approve the provision for additional teaching staff under the terms of the Salaries Grant to cover staffing needs in respect of approved additional split class periods for classes for subjects involving practical/equipment-basedNote instruction specialist teaching and requirements in special schools.

-Note Subjects involving equipment-based learning and teaching are those entailing the use of a special venue as well as a variety of tools and equipment for the design and processing of materials for students to master the relevant knowledge and skills.
+Subjects involving equipment-based learning and teaching are those entailing the use of a special venue as well as a variety of tools and equipment for the design and processing of materials for students to master the relevant knowledge and skills.